THE ROY LAB

 Picture

 "Subhojit" has various pronunciations ("soob - oh! - jeet" being the most popular).
 I started life in a small copper mining town in the state of Rajasthan, India, where my father was an engineer.
-I then went to medical school in Calcutta, India, with every intention to pursue a career in general Medicine.
+I then went to medical school in Calcutta, India, with every intention to pursue a traditional career in medicine.
 However a series of highly improbable misadventures led me to abandon this predictable path and enter the US (long story).
 Despite never having held a pipette in medical school (didn't even really know what a pipette was), I decided to do a PhD in neuronal cell biology with Mark Black at Temple.
 My PhD thesis work helped resolve a key controversy at that time, and instilled a desire of "finding new things".
 After a rather intense training-period of residency/fellowship and post-doctoral research in neurodegenerative neuropathology/cell biology with Virginia Lee at University of Pennsylvania, the Roy Lab was founded in 2008.
 Places I've lived: Rajasthan, Kolkata, Philadelphia, San Diego, Madison WI.
 See my scientific ancestry at Neurotree.
+Blog on my career path: crosstalk.cell.com/blog

 A static cell is a dead cell.
-The broad interest of my laboratory is to explore movement in neurons – trafficking mechanisms that convey, deposit, and retain cargoes in axons, dendrites and synapses.
+The broad interest of our laboratory is to explore movement in neurons – trafficking mechanisms that convey, deposit, and retain cargoes in axons, dendrites and synapses.
 A related interest is to manipulate trafficking-pathways for therapeutics in neurodegenerative diseases; particularly gene- and CRISPR- based therapies.

 Mailing address: